 Her passion for social justice was developed during her 12 years as a case manager and public relations manager at a California law firm.
 Drawing on that experience, she partnered with a notable criminal defense attorney to produce a series of documentaries examining the lives of death row inmates.
 She also has worked closely with Emmy Award-winning and Humanitas Award-nominated writer director Micki Dickoff on the documentary The Legacy: From Gary Graham to Shaka Sankofa.

 In addition to her film experience, Paula has produced numerous commercials and written numerous commercial jingles for radio.
-She is also the marketing director for the 3D animated feature The Greatest Miracle, or, El Gran Milagro to be released in the fall of 2011.
+She has also served as the theatrical distribution and marketing executive for numerous film releases.
+Including The Tales of Halloween, Turbo Kid, the $10 million Caesar Chavez biopic, Under the Rainbow and many others.

 Melanie Janine Arden was born in Toronto to a family of soldiers, musicians, and writers.
 She began her career as a production assistant in New York City.
 Following graduation from the University of Toronto, she spent six years employed as a senior producer/director where she was responsible for directing 1,500 hours of live multi-camera broadcasts.